LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/open-platform.md

 * Building or integrating workspace widgets using our [various APIs and SDKs](https://developers.liveperson.com/index.html)
 * Developing custom behaviors within the Conversational Cloud platform through LivePerson's FaaS platform [Functions](https://developers.liveperson.com/function-as-a-service-overview.html)

 Our APIs configure and manipulate Conversational Cloud features and capabilities.
 To use these APIs, you must make sure to configure your LivePerson account to access these features.
 For example, if you want to use the Agent Messaging SDK to connect a bot, then your account must support bot users.
 It's best to contact your account team or LivePerson Support to check that the prerequisite features are enabled for your account.
-For more information and detailed documentation, visit our dedicated [Developers' Community](https://developers.liveperson.com/index.html).
+For more information and detailed documentation, visit our dedicated [Developer Center](https://developers.liveperson.com/index.html).

 Most user actions within the Conversational Cloud can be performed programmatically using the REST API.
 Some of the key categories are: